Neighborhood Attention Transformer: Experiments

 \subsection{Classification}

-We trained our variants on ImageNet-1k~\cite{deng2009imagenet} in order to compare to other transformer-based and convolutional image classifiers.
+We trained our variants on ImageNet-1K~\cite{deng2009imagenet} in order to compare to other transformer-based and convolutional image classifiers.
 This dataset continues to be one of the few benchmarks for medium-scale image classification, containing roughly 1.28M training, 50K validation, and 100K test images, categorized into 1000 classes.
-We train our model using the commonly used \verb|timm| package~\cite{rw2019timm}, and use the common augmentations and training techniques used in similar works\cite{touvron2021training,touvron2021going,jiang2021all,yuan2021tokens,liu2021swin,hassani2021escaping,el2021xcit}, such as CutMix \cite{yun2019cutmix}, Mixup \cite{zhang2017mixup}, RandAugment \cite{cubuk2020randaugment}, and Random Erasing \cite{zhong2020random}.
-We follow Swin's~\cite{liu2021swin} exact training configuration (learning rate, iteration-wise cosine schedule, and other hyperparameters).
-Following convention, we train the model for 300 epochs, 20 of which warm up the learning rate, while the rest decay according to the scheduler, and finally do 10 additional cooldown epochs~\cite{touvron2021training}.
+We train NAT with the commonly used \verb|timm|~\cite{rw2019timm} (Apache License v2), and use the conventional augmentations (CutMix \cite{yun2019cutmix}, Mixup \cite{zhang2017mixup}, RandAugment \cite{cubuk2020randaugment}, and Random Erasing \cite{zhong2020random}) and training techniques used in methods we compare to~\cite{liu2021swin,liu2022convnet}.
+We follow Swin's~\cite{liu2021swin} training configuration (learning rate, iteration-wise cosine schedule, and other hyperparameters).
+Following convention, we train for 300 epochs, 20 of which warm up the learning rate, while the rest decay according to the scheduler, and do 10 additional cooldown epochs~\cite{touvron2021training}.
+Results are presented in \cref{tab:imagenet_comparison}, and visualized in \cref{fig:natperformance}.
+We observe that NAT-Mini outperforms Swin-Tiny by a margin of 0.5\%, with fewer parameters, higher throughput and lower memory usage.
+As for the other three variants, we observe they consistently outperform both Swin and ConvNeXt counterparts with similar number of parameters and FLOPs.
+While our Small variant is slightly slower than its Swin counterpart due to the difference in architecture, our Base variant catches up to being faster than Swin-Base.